Pigasus Award

-The Pigasus Award is the name of an annual tongue-in-cheek award that was presented by noted skeptic James Randi.
-The award seeks to expose parapsychological, paranormal or psychic frauds that Randi had noted over the previous year.
+The Pigasus Award is the name of an annual tongue-in-cheek award, which was presented by the late James Randi, a skeptic.
+The purpose of the award was to expose parapsychological, paranormal, and psychic frauds whom Randi had noted over the previous year.
 Randi usually made his announcements of the awards from the previous year on April 1 (April Fools' Day).

 History

 The award was originally called the Uri trophy, after Uri Geller, and was first announced in the appendix of Randi's book Flim-Flam!.
 The 1982 edition lists the award's "recipients" in 1979, 1980 and 1981.